Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 It sounds like a sensible precaution, but like a lot of unsolicited offers, you can probably do better.

-If you’re worried about protecting your investment and your family’s overall financial security if they suddenly did not have your income, you’re not alone.
+If you’re worried about protecting your investment and your family’s overall financial security if they suddenly do not have your income, you’re not alone.

 Mortgage insurance would pay off the balance of your loan if you died.
 Term life would pay your beneficiary (your spouse, partner, adult child, etc.) if you died.